 The hotel rooms are lovely, but for couples craving privacy there are four cabins, small but luxurious, that are nestled beside the Pipestone River.
 Laze in your room while enjoying breakfast in bed, then grab snowshoes or cross-country skis to explore groomed trails.
 Before dinner, hit Temple Mountain Spa for a massage or dip in the plunge pools – and then it’s off to partake in yet another exceptional meal.

-The romance package starts at $2,233 and includes two nights in a luxury suite (with fireplace and Jacuzzi), one four-course dinner for two, two spa treatments, breakfast each morning and Champagne and chocolate-covered strawberries delivered to your room.
+The romance package starts at $1,732 and includes two nights accommodation, one four-course dinner for two, two spa treatments, breakfast each morning and Champagne and chocolate-covered strawberries delivered to your room.

 Southampton Beach, Ontario